MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-remove-an-sdn.md

     This action removes the software load balancer service.
 Ensure the job is complete.
 If the job fails, restart the job after making the required changes that the error message details you.
 3. Uncheck the pools that are associated with the SLB, except for the private VIP pool that is  associated with the SLB Manager VIP.
-4. To complete the removal of the SLB, force delete the  private VIP pool, corresponding logical network definition and logical networks (“-Force” option).
+4. To complete the removal of the SLB, force delete the  private VIP pool, corresponding logical network definition and logical networks ((by using **-Force** flag).

 ## Remove the gateway
 1. Click **Fabric** > **Network Services**, select the Gateway manager role.